adobe/eslint-config-aio-lib-config/README.md

 npx install-peerdeps --dev @adobe/eslint-config-aio-lib-config
 ```

-Then add this to your `.eslintrc`:
+Then add this to your `.eslintrc.json`:
 ```javascript
 {
   "extends": "@adobe/eslint-config-aio-lib-config"